dobriak/dobriak-hugo/content/post/automated-advanced-dcos-installation.md

 | Private | 1 m3.2xlarge | 3 m3.2xlarge | at least 5 r3.8xlarge
 | Public | 1 m3.xlarge | 1 m3.xlarge | 2 r3.xlarge

-Either of the above combinations will work for our purpose.
+Any of the above combinations will work for our purpose.
 Pick a smaller one if you have budgeting concerns.

 Spin up all instances in EC2, making sure you configure the following: